rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

 * `curl: (60) SSL certificate problem: unable to get local issuer certificate`
   The certificate chain cannot be validated.
 This commonly means a proxy or security appliance has replaced the server certificate.

 These errors occur before any POST request is processed by CNDA.
+They have to do with the security certificate.

-### Connection termination during transfer
+## Connection termination during transfer

 * `curl: (56) Recv failure: Connection was reset`
   The connection was forcibly closed mid-request, often by a firewall, proxy, or content filter.
 This may indicate filtering of upload traffic but is not definitive on its own.

-### Application-level blocking (true POST rejection)
+## Application-level blocking (true POST rejection)

 * `curl: (22) The requested URL returned error: 403 Forbidden`
   The request reached the server or gateway, but POST requests are explicitly being denied.